smanolloff/smanolloff.github.io/_projects/vcmi-gym.md

 ### The merge

-In December 2025 (more than a year after the
+In late 2025 (more than a year after the
 [MMAI PR](https://github.com/vcmi/vcmi/pull/4788) was initially opened), I posted an update with my new MMAI v13 models.
 This sparked new discussions, suggestions, code reviews and improvements.
 The PR was merged into VCMI's